-Selling one property and acquiring several replacement properties in a tax deferred exchange can have significant advantages over a simple trade of one income property for another.
+Selling one property and acquiring several replacement properties in an Internal Revenue Code Section 1031 exchange can have significant advantages over a simple trade of one income property for another.
 The following discussion describes some of those advantages and certain tax rules relating to exchanges involving multiple replacement properties.

-To set the stage, let’s take a hypothetical case of an exchange scenario involving the acquisition of multiple replacement properties.
-Suppose a real estate investor in Los Angeles, California is selling a single family rental (SFR) that she acquired more than a decade prior.
+To set the stage, let’s take a hypothetical case of a 1031 exchange scenario involving the acquisition of multiple replacement properties.
+Suppose a taxpayer in Los Angeles, California, is selling a single-family rental (SFR) that she acquired more than a decade prior.
 She is under contract to sell the SFR for $600,000.
 For the sake of simplicity, let’s assume she has no debt on the property and will pay no closing costs.
 She has an adjusted basis in the SFR of $200,000.
-If she simply sells the property, rather than engage in a tax deferred exchange, she would incur a tax in the amount of $114,700.¹ Given the potential tax, this investor desires to engage in a 1031 exchange.
+If she simply sells the property, rather than engage in a deferred 1031 exchange, she would incur a tax in the amount of $114,700.¹ Given the potential tax, this taxpayer desires to engage in a 1031 exchange.
 In the process, she decides that she would also like to diversify her real property investments, take advantage of differing market conditions and improve her cash flow.
-Accordingly, she decides to acquire 6 replacement properties in Sunbelt states, 3 in Arizona and 3 in Florida.
+Accordingly, she decides to acquire six replacement properties in Sunbelt states, three in Arizona and three in Florida.

 IDENTIFICATION OF REPLACEMENT PROPERTIES – 200% RULE

-The Treasury Regulations under Section 1031 (“Regulations”) require that an exchanger identify in writing replacement property to be acquired in a tax deferred exchange within 45 days following the closing of the sale of the relinquished property.
-These Regulations establish 3 different sets of rules that may be used to identify qualified replacement property.
-The rule most commonly used by real estate investors is the so called “3 property rule.”
-Under that rule, an exchanger can identify up to 3 like-kind properties as replacement property without regard to value.
-Since our investor intends to acquire more than 3 replacement properties, the 3 property rule would not work.
-The second identification rule is the so called “200% rule.”
-Under that rule, an exchanger may identify any number of replacement properties provided that the aggregate value of all property on the identification list does not exceed 200% of the value of the relinquished property.
-In this scenario, the relinquished property is worth $600,000, so our investor could identify any number of replacement properties provided that the aggregate value of identified properties does not exceed $1,200,000.
-Thus, if our investor desires to acquire 3 rental properties in Phoenix, Arizona – each worth $100,000, and 3 rental properties in Vero Beach, Florida – each worth $100.000, she would have identified replacement property worth $600,000, well within the limit imposed by the 200% Rule.
-Accordingly, our investor might identify alternate properties as fall back properties that would be available to her if any of her specific target properties do not pan out.
-Click here for more information on the Rules of Identification – the “3 property rule,” the “200% rule” and the “95% rule.”
+Treasury Regulations under IRC §1031 (Regulations) require that a taxpayer identify, in writing, replacement property to be acquired in a 1031 exchange within 45 days following the closing of the sale of the relinquished property.
+These Regulations establish three different sets of rules which may be used to identify qualified replacement property.
+The rule most commonly used by taxpayers is the “three property rule.”
+Under this rule, a taxpayer can identify up to three like-kind properties as replacement property without regard to value.
+Since our taxpayer intends to acquire more than three replacement properties, the three property rule would not work.
+The second identification rule is the “200% rule.”
+Under this rule, a taxpayer may identify any number of replacement properties provided that the aggregate value of all property on the identification list does not exceed 200% of the value of the relinquished property.
+In this scenario, the relinquished property is worth $600,000, so our taxpayer could identify any number of replacement properties provided that the aggregate value of identified properties does not exceed $1,200,000.
+Thus, if our taxpayer desires to acquire three rental properties in Phoenix, Arizona – each worth $100,000 and three rental properties in Vero Beach, Florida – each worth $100,000 she would have identified replacement property worth $600,000, well within the limit imposed by the 200% rule.
+Accordingly, our taxpayer might identify alternate properties as fall-back properties which would be available to her if any of her specific target properties do not pan out.

 BASIS CALCULATION IN REPLACEMENT PROPERTIES

-Now, let’s assume that our investor successfully acquires her 6 replacement properties in a 1031 exchange utilizing a qualified intermediary to hold the sales proceeds.
-Since she has exchanged into 6 replacement properties, she must apportion her original basis in the relinquished property (recall that her adjusted basis in the relinquished property was $200,000).
-Under the Treasury Regulations, an exchanger must generally allocate basis among replacement multiple replacement properties ratably, in proportion to their relative respective values.
-Since the values of the replacement properties in this simple example are all the same, each replacement property would receive a basis equal to 1/6th of her original adjusted basis² — in this case, $33,333.³ For more information on calculating the replacement property basis, click on Replacement Property Basis Calculation.
-So what has our investor achieved?
+Let’s assume that our investor successfully acquires her six replacement properties in a 1031 exchange utilizing a qualified intermediary to hold the sales proceeds.
+Since she has exchanged into six replacement properties, she must apportion her original basis in the relinquished property.
+(Recall that her adjusted basis in the relinquished property was $200,000.)
+Under the Treasury Regulations, a taxpayer must generally allocate basis among multiple replacement properties ratably, in proportion to their relative respective values.
+Since the values of the replacement properties in this simple example are all the same, each replacement property would receive a basis equal to 1/6th of her original adjusted basis² — in this case, $33,333.³ So what has our investor achieved?

 - 100% tax deferral on the sale of her relinquished property;